Guille1899/Digit_recognition/README.md

 conda update --all
 ```

-Then, create the new conda environment called *digit_recognition* to store all the dependencies related with this repo:
+Then, create the new conda environment called *digit_recognition* to store all the dependencies related to this repo:

 ```
 conda create --name digit_recognition